FredArnold/norell-chapman/README.md

 # Source files
-`Definitions` contains the code from the paper, `Exercises` contains my solutions for the exercises, `Stuff` is me trying things out.
+`Definitions` contains the code from the paper, `Exercises` contains my solutions to the exercises, `Stuff` is me trying things out.

 # Surprises
 ## inv